spine-examples/todo-list/GETTING-STARTED.md

                                                               .build();
 ```

-These services should be started with the required server port.
+These services should be started on the required server port.
 It is not required to start all the services in a single JVM/machine/at all.
 For example, if
 the application does not use subscriptions, the `SubscriptionService` should not be deployed.

-Use `io.spine.server.transport.GrpcContainer` for easier deployment of `io.grpc.Server` for advanced
+Use `io.spine.server.transport.GrpcContainer` for easier deployment or `io.grpc.Server` for advanced
 configuration.

 ## Creating a client